 Lori Edwards, Senior Director ▾

 (410) 706-1929 | firstname.lastname@example.org

-Lori Edwards, DrPH, MPH, RN, PHCNS-BC is assistant professor in the Department of Family Community Healthy at the University of Maryland School of Nursing.
-She is also senior director for the Center of Global Education Initiatives addressing local community engagement for University of Maryland Baltimore.
-As a public health researcher she has developed innovative community based initiatives in partnership with communities, to address the effects of poverty and health disparities.
-She is board certified as a clinical specialist in public health nursing and has been an educator and practitioner winning numerous awards.
-She serves as president of the board of the Julie Community Center in Southeast Baltimore and also volunteers on the board of the North Harford Community Association.
-Dr. Edwards has also worked in global health in countries such as Libya, Lebanon, Haiti, and Guatemala.
-She is the coordinator of the Returned Peace Corps Fellows Program at UMB School of Nursing.
-She received her BSN from University of Maryland School of Nursing and her MPH and DrPH from Johns Hopkins University Bloomberg School of Public Health.
+Lori Edwards, DrPH, MPH, RN, PHCNS-BC, is assistant professor in the Department of Family Community Health at the University of Maryland School of Nursing.
+She also is senior director for the Center of Global Education Initiatives, addressing local community engagement for University of Maryland, Baltimore.
+As a public health researcher, she has developed innovative community-based initiatives in partnership with communities to address the effects of poverty and health disparities.
+She is board certified as a clinical specialist in public health nursing and has been an educator and practitioner, winning numerous awards.
+She serves as president of the board of the Julie Community Center in Southeast Baltimore and volunteers on the board of the North Harford Community Association.
+Dr. Edwards also has worked in global health in countries such as Libya, Lebanon, Haiti, and Guatemala.
+She is the coordinator of the Returned Peace Corps Fellows Program at the UM School of Nursing.
+She received her BSN from the UM School of Nursing and her MPH and DrPH from Johns Hopkins University Bloomberg School of Public Health.

 Bonnie Bissonette, Director, Education Abroad and International Safety ▾

 Bonnie Bissonette, MA, EdD, has been the director of the Student Center for Global Education at the University of Maryland, Baltimore since March 2012.
 She works to strengthen international opportunities for students at all seven schools at the University by working collaboratively with faculty and staff.
 Bonnie works to develop processes and procedures, appropriate safety and security mechanisms, and other logistics relevant to student international experiences.